aarondfrancis/airdrop/docs/triggers/custom.md

 ## Creating the Class

-Your custom trigger class must implement the Hammerstone `TriggerContract`.
+Your custom trigger class must implement the `TriggerContract`.

 WeekTrigger.php {.filename}
 ```php